-The folio is to be A3 size maximum format and should consist mainly of illustrations and drawings, supplemented where necessary by the written word.
-Photographs may be included where helpful.
+The folio is to be A3 size maximum format and should consist mainly of sketches and drawings, supplemented where necessary by notes of explanation and detail.
+Photographs of the finished artefact may be included where helpful.
 Pages should be numbered.
 The folio should include a list of contents referenced with page numbers and the following sections in the order given: